ab0x90/Python-EH/README.md

 # Python-EH

-# All files in this directory are from Ethical Hacking with Python class
+# All files in this repository are from the Ethical Hacking with Python class